Illumina Innovates with Rancher and Kubernetes

-If you don’t want to use a hosted Kubernetes provider, you can have Rancher launch a Kubernetes cluster using any nodes you want.
+You can have Rancher launch a Kubernetes cluster using any nodes you want.
 When Rancher deploys Kubernetes onto these nodes, it uses Rancher Kubernetes Engine (RKE), which is Rancher’s own lightweight Kubernetes installer.
 It can launch Kubernetes on any computers, including:

-One benefit of installing Kubernetes on node pools hosted by an infrastructure provider is that if a node loses connectivity with the cluster, Rancher will automatically create another node to join the cluster to ensure that the count of the node pool is as expected.
+One benefit of installing Kubernetes on node pools hosted by an infrastructure provider is that if a node loses connectivity with the cluster, Rancher can automatically create another node to join the cluster to ensure that the count of the node pool is as expected.

-Note: If you want to reuse a node from a previous custom cluster, clean the node before using it in a cluster again.
+If you want to reuse a node from a previous custom cluster, clean the node before using it in a cluster again.
 If you reuse a node that hasn’t been cleaned, cluster provisioning may fail.

 For more information, refer to the section on custom nodes.